Grrwahrr/sesame/README.md

 ---
-### Admin Backend
+### Sesame WEBSITE

 Requires the use of Phantom Wallet.

-Functionality:
+- Admin:
   - Create an organization
   - Create events for an organization
   - Update organization data
   - Update event data
-- Issue a refund & delete specific ticket
+  - ?
+Manually delete single ticket
+    - requires seat_id, co-signed by ticket / admin
-- Delete tickets in mass
+  - ?
+Delete all tickets for an event
-- manually issue ticket
+    - requires seat_id, co-signed by ticket / admin
-- manually check in
-- manually delete ticket
+- User
-- manually mint ticket
+  - mint NFT for ticket

 ---
-### Store Front
+### Organizer integrated site

-Allows users to purchase tickets.
+- Allows users to purchase tickets
+  - may require list of seat_id
+- Issue ticket manually
+  - must be here to send mail, log "sale"
+- Issue refunds & delete ticket
+  - refund only here

 ---
 ### Check In App